install.packages("devtools")

 Installation

-To install SecAct
+To install SecAct R package, we recommend using devtools:

 # install.packages("devtools")

-from the source code.
+devtools::install_github("data2intelligence/SecAct")Or user can install SecAct R package from the source code.
 Click here to download it.

-# install SecAct in the R environment.
+# install SecAct R package

-install.packages("Path_to_the_source_code", repos = NULL, type="source")
+install.packages("Path_to_the_source_code", repos = NULL, type="source")🔷 Optional accelerators

 Dependencies